HRemonen/Distilled/README.md

 - **Environment**: Docker, docker compose

 ## Development

 Replace [the template env file](server/env.template) with a .env file with your setup.

 Launch the app in development mode by running `docker-compose up --build` in the root folder.

+This will start the frontend, backend and db in their own containers.

 ### View database in development